-Overview Child Abuse Prevention System in Regions
+Child Abuse Prevention System in Regions

-O The conventional child abuse prevention measures had child guidance centers as the only entity that handled child abuse cases.
+The conventional child abuse prevention measures had child guidance centers as the only entity that handled child abuse cases.
 The 2004 revision of the Child Abuse Prevention Act, etc., however, added "municipalities" to the entities that are notified of any child abuse in thereby establishing a dual-layer structure system consisting of "municipalities" and "child guidance centers".
-The child guidance centers are established in prefectures, designated cities and cities where child guidance centers are established (Yokosuka City and Kanazawa City).

-- Number of child abuse consultations handled by municipalities has been increasing every year: 40,222 cases in FY2005, 87,694 cases in FY2014 - Regional Councils of Countermeasures for Children Requiring Aid (networks of relevant organizations of medical care, health, welfare and education) were established in respective municipalities (established in 99.4% of municipalities as of February 1, 2016) - O The 2008 revision of Child Welfare Act enabled any children requiring child care support identified via home visit services for all families with an infant, etc. and pregnant women in particular need of support before childbirth, in addition to children requiring protection, to be included as subjects for support provided by the Council from April 2009 on. - O Regional Council of Countermeasures for Children Requiring Aid and a coordinating organization of Regional Council of Countermeasures for Children Requiring Aid shall play a central role in supervising administrative affairs, managing the progress of support for children requiring aid and communicating and coordinating with child guidance centers, entities that carry out programs to visit children requiring child care support and other relevant organizations.
+Number of child abuse consultations handled by municipalities: 40,222 cases in FY2005 " 79,186 cases in FY2013

+The establishment of Regional Council of Countermeasures for Children Requiring Aid (regional network for protecting children) has been making progress in respective municipalities (established in 98.9% of municipalities (99.7% with voluntarily established child abuse prevention networks included) as of April 1, 2013) (municipalities exclude Iwate, Miyagi, and Fukushima Prefectures (disaster-stricken areas of the Great East Japan Earthquake))

+O The 2008 revision of Child Welfare Act enabled any children requiring child care support identified via home visit services for all families with an infant, etc. and pregnant women in particular need of support before childbirth, in addition to children requiring protection, to be included as subjects for support provided by the Council from April 2009 on.

+Detailed Data

-Detailed Data Changes in Number of Child Abuse Consultations and Cases of Deaths from Child Abuse
+Changes in Number of Child Abuse Consultations and Cases of Deaths from Child Abuse

-○ The number of child abuse consultations handled at child guidance centers nationwide had increased 7.6 times in FY2014 from FY1999 (before the Child Abuse Prevention Act).
+The number of child abuse consultations handled at child guidance centers nationwide had increased by 630% in FY2013 from FY1999 (before the Child Abuse Prevention Act).

-The figures for FY2010 were calculated without Fukushima Prefecture due to the impact of the Great East Japan Earthquake
+The figures for FY2010 were calculated with Fukushima Prefecture excluded due to the impact of the Great East Japan Earthquake